-Students are encouraged to stay motivated, active, and maintain their involvement in class activities during the course.
+Students are expected to be motivated and active throughout the course, including involvement in class activities and adherence to the language pledge throughout each day.
 Students are evaluated based on their constant involvement and ability to engage in conversations on given topics, to memorize modeled vocabulary, phrases, and structures, to interact with language teachers using formulaic expressions.
 Attendance is mandatory; failure to attend class or repeated late arrival to class will impact the grade in the course.
 See Attendance section below for more details.